 Develop a visual map for each course module and show how topics relate to one another.

 Have students “paraphrase part of a lesson for a specific audience and purpose,” an assessment technique Cross and Angelo (1993) called “Directed Paraphrasing” (pp. 213-235).
-They can post this in Forums for all students to review and discuss.
+They can post this in Discussions for all students to review and discuss.

 General Best Practices